-Dream research offers many theories - but still no definitive answer to the question: why do we dream?
-Scientists generally seem to agree that dreaming is a form of thinking during sleep, even that is the knock-on result of random electrical impulses.
+Dream research offers many theories - but still no definitive or unifying answer to the question: why do we dream?
+Scientists generally seem to agree that dreaming is a form of thinking during sleep, even that may be the knock-on result of random electrical impulses.

-Dreams contain at least some psychological meaning, but this doesn't necessarily prove a purpose, such as problem solving.
-Overall, our understanding of dreams is still quite vague.
+It's generally accepted that dreams contain at least some psychological meaning, but this doesn't necessarily prove a purpose, such as problem solving.
+Overall, our scientific understanding of dreams is still quite vague.